-However, Basel II reduces banks' probabilities of failure, especially in recessions.
-For this reason, it dominates Basel I in terms of welfare except for small values of the social cost of bank failure-a parameter with which we capture the externalities that justify the public concern about bank solvency.
+We find that, in spite of inducing banks to hold voluntary capital buffers that are larger in expansions than in recessions, banks' supply of credit is significantly more procyclical under the risk-based requirements of Basel II than under the flat requirements of Basel I. However, Basel II reduces banks' probabilities of failure, especially in recessions.
+For this reason, it dominates Basel I in terms of welfare, except for small values of the social cost of bank failure-a parameter with which we capture the externalities that justify the public concern about bank solvency.
 Moreover, for intermediate values of the social cost of bank failure, Basel II implies a cyclical variation in the capital requirements very similar to that of the socially optimal ones.
 For larger values of the social cost of bank failure, optimal capital charges should be higher than those in Basel II, but their cyclical variation should be comparatively lower.
 This suggests that, from the lens of our model and for sufficiently large values of the social cost of bank failure, the reforms introduced by Basel III constitute a move in the right direction.

-Modeling strategy Our model is constructed to highlight the primary microprudential role of capital requirements (containing banks' risk of failure and, thus, deposit insurance payouts and other social costs due to bank failures) as well as their potential procyclical effect on the supply of bank credit.
-A number of features of the model respond to the desire to keep it transparent about the basic trade-offs.
-We model the business cycle as a Markov process with two states (expansion and recession), and we abstract from demand-side fluctuations and feedback effects, that could be captured in a fuller macroeconomic model that might embed ours as a building block.
+Our model is constructed to highlight the primary microprudential role of capital requirements (containing banks' risk of failure and, thus, deposit insurance payouts and other social costs due to bank failures) as well as their potential procyclical effect on the supply of bank credit.
+A number of features of the model respond to the desire to keep transparency about the basic trade-offs.
+We model the business cycle as a Markov process with two states (expansion and recession), and we abstract from demand-side fluctuations and feedback effects, which could be captured in a fuller macroeconomic model that might embed ours as a building block.

 Bank borrowers are overlapping generations of entrepreneurs who demand loans for two consecutive periods.
 Banks are managed in the interest of their risk-neutral shareholders (providers of their equity capital).
-Consistent with the view that relationship banking makes banks privately informed about their borrowers, we assume that (i) borrowers become dependent on the banks with whom they first start a lending relationship, and (ii) banks with ongoing relationships have no access to the equity market.
-The first assumption captures the lock-in effects caused by the potential lemons problem faced by banks when a borrower is switching from another bank.3 The second assumption captures the implications of these informational asymmetries for the market for seasoned equity offerings, which can make the dilution costs of urgent recapitalizations prohibitively costly.4
+Consistent with the view that relationship banking makes banks privately informed about their borrowers, we assume that (1) borrowers become dependent on the banks with whom they first start a lending relationship, and (2) banks with ongoing relationships have no access to the equity market.
+The first assumption captures the lock-in effects caused by the potential lemons problem faced by banks when a borrower is switching from another bank.
+The second assumption captures the implications of these informational asymmetries for the market for seasoned equity offerings, which can make the dilution costs of urgent recapitalizations prohibitively costly.